acclaimed Tucson Gem and Mineral Show® is held every year on the second full

 jewelry, lapidary crafts and related publications are presented under one roof.

-a special opportunity to view the exhibits and shop with the Dealers on Friday
+opportunity to view the exhibits and shop with the Dealers on Friday morning of

 cooperative effort between the Tucson Gem and Mineral Society and the Society